sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

    behaviour from the test, so we tend to just ignore it.

 .. [#]
-   A more correct notation will be introduced in chapter :doc:`Comparing several means (one-way ANOVA) <../Ch13/Ch13_ANOVA>`.
+   A more correct notation will be introduced in chapter :doc:`../Ch13/Ch13_ANOVA`.

 .. ----------------------------------------------------------------------------